 Let’s next take a look at engages in full skin care of a morning and night user Respondent Y.

 Respondent Y engages in thorough care from the morning in line with her plans for the day, and uses different items for different purposes, as well as using some items twice in line with her skin’s condition that day, and the nature of the care she is engaging in at night too.
 She also uses a variety of brands, and clearly appears to successfully use low to high price brand items well for different purposes in line with the concerns she wants to engage in care for.
+Observing consumers through these sorts of skincare diaries is thus likely to highlight surprising ways in which they are used for different purposes.

 Final thoughts